ehough/docker-kodi/README.md

 1. **[`docker-kodi.sh`](https://github.com/ehough/docker-kodi/blob/master/docker-kodi.sh)**

-   This required Bash script allows you to cleanly start and stop the container running Kodi.
+   This required Bash script allows you to cleanly start and stop the Kodi container.
 There are (at least) two ways to download and install this script:

    * If you have Git, you can clone this repo anywhere on your host: